 For me to be in control of my own destiny and to be able to travel and do humanitarian work, I needed to break away from my emotional attachments to my old job and old self.
 The only way to do this was to start my own business,” acknowledges Ebrahim.

 Not that becoming an entrepreneur was an easy decision for her, “There was definitely a distinct fear of failure!
 Starting my own business seemed like such a daunting task at the time, but deep down inside I believed in myself and knew that I could do it.”

-In 2002 Ebrahim opened the doors to Afterglow Medical Aesthetics & Skin Care; a physician supervised clinic that offers a variety of services, including Botox, soft tissue fillers, laser rejuvenation microdermabrasion, chemical peels and laser skin resurfacing.
+In 2002 Ebrahim opened the doors to Afterglow Medical Aesthetics & Skin Care; a physician supervised clinic that offers a variety of services, including Botox, soft tissue fillers, Microdermabrasion, chemical peels and laser skin resurfacing.
 With a great desire to learn everything she could about business, Ebrahim turned to the Women’s Enterprise Centre.“

 It was really Women’s Enterprise that helped me get my business off the ground.
 I spoke one-to-one with someone who went through business planning information and market research with me,” says Ebrahim.
 “I’ve taken their Focused Marketing course, which was also extremely beneficial.
 I really owe a lot of gratitude and thanks to Women’s Enterprise Centre.”

 Now completing her third year in business, Ebrahim is already developing an expansion plan.
 “I’m excited about offering medical spa services to the male market.
 A lot of men feel a bit shy about coming into Afterglow because it’s so feminine.
 I plan to take over more space and make it more gender neutral.